DataDog/documentation/content/en/security/notifications/rules.md

 1. On the [**Notification Rules**][1] page, click **New Notification Rule**.
 2. Under **Source Types**, select the detection rule types you want to include in the notification rule.
 3. (Optional) For ASM, select the **Include Application level vulnerabilities** checkbox.
-4. Under **Rule Criteria**, select the severities to include in the notification rule.
+4. Under **Rule Criteria**, select one or more severity levels.
-5. Specify the tags and attributes to include in the notification rule.
+5. Specify the tags and attributes that must be present in order for the notification rule to be triggered.
 6. Under **Notification Details**, specify the recipients you want to notify when the notification rule is triggered.
-You can notify individuals, teams, lists, or handles.
+You can notify individuals, teams, create Jira issues, and more.
+See [Notifications][2] for more information.
 7. Enter a name for the notification rule.
 8. Click **Save and Activate**.